jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

-Tmux lets you have several terminal sessions open within only one GUI terminal client, so instead of having this:
+Tmux lets you have several terminal sessions open within only one GUI terminal client, so instead of having lots of terminal windows open, like this:

 ![Lots of Terminal Windows Open](/assets/images/tmux_blogpost/1-lots-of-iterms-open.png "Lots of Terminal Windows